 At the beginning of the 20th century, Alice Paul reignited the Women's Suffrage Movement with dramatic new protests, finally bringing sufficient pressure on elected officials that the 19th Amendment was passed in 1920.
 Then, she set her sights on other laws that discriminated against women.
 Her proposed Equal Rights Amendment may not have been passed — yet — but her continued fight for equality for women has inspired the generations after her to take up the banner.
 This compelling biography provides an excellent introduction for tweens and teens to the life and work of one of the greatest champions of women's right in U.S. history.

 Laurie Hernandez took her first gymnastics class when she was six years old, and it quickly became obvious that she was a natural!
 In 2016, America thrilled to see her performances in both the team and individual beam competitions at the Rio Olympics.
 But you don't get to be a 16-year-old Olympic medalist without some bumps along the way, and in this memoir, Hernandez talks about Olympic dreams, family sacrifices, intense training, and the fear that she would lose it all when her progress stalled due to multiple injuries.
-This fascinating memoir includes never-before-seen photos and beautifully captures Hernandez's enthusiasm and joy in her sport.
+With never-before-seen photos, and a new update that includes details about her training regimen for the 2020 Olympic Games, this book will inspire young readers everywhere!

 Alice hates her new home in Rainbow, Georgia, in the mid-1960s: it's too hot, too dry, and just plain doesn't feel like home.
 She's resentful when she's put in charge of walking her neighbor, Miss Millie's, dog, and frustrated when the dog won't walk without Miss Millie.
-But that means all three walk together, and soon, a surprise friendship begins to emerge -- and Alice starts to learn about her new town and about the painful effects segregation has had on Miss Millie's family.
+But that means all three walk together, and soon, a surprise friendship begins to emerge — and Alice starts to learn about her new town and about the painful effects segregation has had on Miss Millie's family.
 And with Miss Millie, Alice is finally able to open up as well.
-This celebration of friendship -- especially intergenerational friendship -- is tender and sweet.
+This gentle depiction of a deep intergenerational friendship is tender and sweet.

 Laylee is now Whichwood's only mordeshoor, using her magical skill to "wash and package the dead destined for the Otherwhere."
 The task is grueling and unappreciated, and she's slowly watching it sap away her energies, leaving her thin, silver-haired, and ill.
 Alice and Oliver come from Ferenwood to help the strange and sad girl, but Laylee is offended by their muddling attempts to help.
 But as Laylee becomes weaker, and the untended ghosts of Whichwood avenge her mistreatment, Alice will figure out that it's not as simple as "fixing" Laylee; what she needs is a friend.
 This companion to the best-selling Furthermore is rich, dark, and complex.